FrancescoZanella/SML_thesis_line_follower_robot/README.md

 # SML Thesis Line Follower Robot

 This repository contains the code and resources for a line-following robot using streaming machine learning techniques.

-The robot can operate in two modes: training mode, where it collects data, and production mode, where it uses a pre-trained model to navigate.
+The robot can operate in two modes:
+    1) training mode, where it collects data used to train models
+    2) production mode: the robot uses a pre-trained model built with River to navigate, continuously updating the model as the robot moves.

 ## Getting Started